Frequently Asked Questions

 What if I will not graduate until after the application deadline?

-If you will graduate in May, you may be admitted contingent on satisfactory completion of current courses and conferral of a degree.
+If you will graduate after the application deadline but before classes begin, you may be admitted contingent on satisfactory completion of current courses and conferral of a degree.

 What are the entry requirements?